StarmanMartin/simple-router/README.md

 ### Tip

-The `"net/http/httptest"` package has different mocks for example a mocked response writer.
+The `"net/http/httptest"` package provides multible mocks, for example a mocked response writer.